 (7) Uses a variety of communication channels to disclose clear and accurate information.
-Such communication channels should be available to the public without need for special access requirements, which may entail additional expense.
-Communication channels should be sufficiently responsive to address the literacy limitations of the financial consumer.
+Such communication channels should be available to the public without need for special access requirements, which additional expense. may entail Communication channels should be sufficiently responsive to address the literacy limitations of the financial consumer.
 Said channels may be written and/or verbal as may be warranted.